pagkly/Zed/Investopedia4/How Notices of Termination Work.md

 ## Special Considerations

-When a party to a contract wants to notify another party (or parties) of their intent to end their relationship, as well as disclose a date for contract expiration, they will send a notice of termination.
+When a party to a contract wants to notify another party (or parties) of their intent to end their relationship, as well as disclose a date for contract expiration, they [[Will|will]] send a notice of termination.
 Simply put, it is a formal declaration of to another party that you plan to end a contract.
 It acts as a public record of such an action and can help resolve disputes should they arise later.

-Such a notice will contain the [[terms]](https://www.investopedia.com/terms/t/terms-of-employment.asp) that permit termination of an agreement.
+Such a notice [[Will|will]] contain the [[terms]](https://www.investopedia.com/terms/t/terms-of-employment.asp) that permit termination of an agreement.
 A notice of termination (also called a "notice of cancellation of contract" or "contract termination letter") serves as a courtesy to other parties and can help preserve relationships.